SilkRose/Pony/src/stories/diary-duet/story/day-01-brave-new-world.md

 I talked to Twilight again, she asked about how it went with Pinkie, what it's like to be in a new world, and a few more questions.
 We didn't talk for long, I was tired from all the fun and games with Pinkie.

-I think some of Pinkie rubbed off on me, I gave Twilight a hug before I told her thanks, and goodnight.
+I think some of Pinkie rubbed off on me, as I gave Twilight a hug before I told her thanks, and goodnight.

 I went back to my room and just laid down, thinking about what has happened to me.

 This is absolutely crazy.
 I'm in a new world making friends with a bunch of ponies.

+Also, I should probably mention this, I went to bed in my underwear, but when I woke up here I was fully dressed, and in my pocket was INSERT ITEM HERE.
+I don't know why it was there.

 I'm going to stop writing now, my hand is hurting.
 I expect this is going to be the longest entry in this diary, so much has happened today.